Archive for the ‘Supporting Phonemic Awareness’ Category

 So, how’s your tummy, Mommy?

-The focus of our last few posts has been phonemic awareness.
-Here are some more ways you can assess your child’s phonemic awareness
+The focus of our last few posts has been phonemic awareness, an important element of readiness for reading and spelling.
+Here are 5 easy ways you can assess your child’s phonemic awareness.
+Be sure to explore our related posts for additional assessment tools and ways to enhance reading and writing readiness

-Could your child hear whether two words begin with the same sound?
+#3 – Could your child hear whether two words begin with the same sound? smile and sun vs moon and earth

-It is not difficult to understand why, a child with above average phonemic awareness will probably be a very good speller.
-If you can hear the sounds in words, you are more likely to spell the words correctly.
+It is not difficult to understand why a child with above average phonemic awareness will probably be a very good speller.
+If he or she can hear the sounds in words, he or she is more likely to spell the words correctly.
+Likewise, a child with above average phonemic awareness will probably be a very good reader.

 For more ways to help your child develop phonemic awareness, follow this link to visit our Phonemic Awareness page.